-

 During the vinifications, no higher extraction than usual, even if a slight chaptalization was used also to somewhat prolong the maceration; gentle treatment of the juices, then of the wines; Slow élevage, with delayed malos as much as possible, and bottling without precipitation for this delicate material.

-This season does not look like any other but the wines profile recalls the 2007 or for those who have a lot of ... experience, 1992; A little 2017 too ...
-The 2021 may have less radiance but seem more caressing and therefore, very approachable.
+This season is unlike any other, but the profile of the wines is reminiscent of the 2007s or, for those with a lot of ... bottle(s), 1992; a little 2017 too...
+The 2021s may have less sparkle, but they seem more caressing and therefore very approachable

-Everything therefore designates this vintage for early tasting.
-This does not mean that it will not be able to age but it is a question of opportunity: having wines (including grands crus) whose complexity is revealed early is quite rare and we must take advantage of it!
-We hope for a gradual evolution, without real closure, with perhaps a small tightening, which would be beneficial and would contribute even more to their elegance.
+Everything points to this vintage being a good one for early tasting.
+That's not to say it can't age, but it's a question of opportunity: it's rare to have wines (including grands crus) whose complexity is revealed early on, and we owe it to ourselves to make the most of it!
+We're hoping for a gradual evolution, without any real closure, with perhaps a little tightening, which would be beneficial and contribute even more to their elegance.

 BOURGOGNE BLANC